TImknife/Docker-Compose/README.md

    - Add Docker's official GPG key and repository.
    - Install Docker and Docker Compose.
    - Enable Docker to start on boot.
-   - Test the installation with a simple Nginx container.
+   - Test the installation with a simple Wordpress Application.

 2. **Test Docker and Docker Compose**: After the installation, you can test if Docker and Docker Compose are working properly by running the provided `docker-compose.yml` file.